Data in Business Analyst

 Data update notes

-The most recent data update includes changes to the way points of interest (POI) data is presented and used in Business Analyst Web App:
+Be aware of the way points of interest (POI) data is presented and used in Business Analyst Web App: